MetPX/sarracenia/doc/sr_winnow.1.rst

 would be a demonstration of setting the option to enable more verbose logging.
-The configuration default for all sr_* commands is stored in the ~/.config/sarra/default.conf file, and while the name given on the command line may be a file name specified as a relative or absolute path, sr_sarra will also look in the ~/.config/sarra/sarra directory for a file named *config.conf*  The configuration in specific file always overrides the default, and the command line overrides any configuration file.
+The configuration default for all sr_* commands is stored in the ~/.config/sarra/default.conf file, and while the name given on the command line may be a file name specified as a relative or absolute path, sr_winnow will also look in the ~/.config/sarra/winnow directory for a file named *config.conf*  The configuration in specific file always overrides the default, and the command line overrides any configuration file.